CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

 -   **Use [CodePushGo](https://capgo.app/) for Updates**: Push fixes instantly without app store delays.
 -   **Set Up Error Tracking**: Capture issues in real-time for faster resolutions.

-This guide provides everything you need to identify and fix bugs, ensuring your Capacitor app runs smoothly across platforms.
+This guide provides everything you need to identify and fix bugs, ensuring your React Native app runs smoothly across platforms.

 ## The Ultimate Ionic Debugging Guide